thesrilanka/sri-lanka-provinces-districts-cities/README.md

 ### Updates

 * July 18, 2016 - Changed the structure of cities table ability to add sub-city names.
+* April 25, 2022 - Completed translations in all three languages.

 ### Statistics